NatiaMaisa/final-project-ee.ge/README.md

 - IntelliJ IDEA

 ## Running Tests
-To run the tests, use TestNG file.
+To run all tests, use TestNG file.

+or use command in Terminal
+'''sh
+mvn test